 The Doctor makes a point that has been on humanity’s mind as technology displaces more and more jobs; everything the people at Kerblam! are doing could be done by robots, and that should be a good thing… but people still need the jobs, the money.
 The story doesn’t gloss over the twofold problem of an automated world; people at the company may claim that work gives them purpose, but in reality, these jobs only let them survive.
 So the problem isn’t simply that automation is wrong; people shouldn’t have to spend their lives doing meaningless busywork.
 But if the world doesn’t provide for them, if there are no systems in place to help them pursue their passions and remain fed and clothed and sheltered, then they are relegated to jobs like these, and robots are standing in the way of their ability to live at all.
 They shouldn’t, but a system that doesn’t provide for everyone creates those inequalities… and not coincidentally encourages mass consumerism on a grand scale.

-There’s a clear critique of consumerism onto this, at least as it pertains to thoughtless consumption or the belief that things can lead to happiness.
+There’s a clear critique of consumerism in this, at least as it pertains to thoughtless consumption or the belief that things can lead to happiness.
 Kira tells Ryan and the Doctor that to make her job less boring she remembers how exciting it was the only time in her life that she ever received a package (it was from work).
 She thinks of how happy people will be to receive the items in their boxes, and that helps make her job bearable.
 And while it’s certainly a nice thought, and it’s also true that there’s nothing fundamentally wrong with a person enjoying a present or an item that provides them with entertainment or other value, the idea that another human being can only expect to putter away their life in unfulfilling tedium in order to make that experience possible for others is horrifying.
 And it should be.

 What’s more, the moral of the episode is one that’s coming more and more clear the more we rely on technology as a species.
 Charlie plans to commit mass murder because he’s decided that the system must be destroyed in order to fix anything, but the Doctor disagrees, saying, “The systems aren’t the problem.
 How people use and exploit the system, that’s the problem.”
 It makes perfect sense coming from our engineer Doctor, someone who understands full well that technology isn’t inherently evil of itself—it’s all in what we choose to do with it.
 I’d be lying if I said I hadn’t been hoping for an episode with this exact moral, as it’s an issue that’s incredibly important to me, being a person who works on the internet.
 Though there’s always room for more exploration, Doctor Who pretty much nailed it on this one.